nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 At the first script, we assume to use our gitlab registry to push our image to it.
 So, we must log in to this registry before build and push. `$CI_JOB_TOKEN` is a token to login in your gitlab registry and `$CI_REGISTRY` is the address of the registry.

-After login, we build our image with a tag name that contains `$CI_REGISTRY_IMAGE` and docker tag `latest`. for example, this will be: `registry.nasermirzaei89.net/myproject/api:latest`
+After the login, we build our image with a tag name that contains `$CI_REGISTRY_IMAGE` and docker tag `latest`. for example, this will be: `registry.nasermirzaei89.net/myproject/api:latest`

 At the end, we push the image to the registry.
 Now you can check your registry to see your new image created with `latest` tag.